mgriebling/SwiftMath/README.md

 * Change bold, roman, caligraphic and other font styles (\\bf, \\text, etc.)
 * Most commonly used math symbols
 * Colors

+Note: SwiftMath only supports the commands in LaTeX's math mode.
+There is also no language support for other than west European langugages and some Cyrillic characters.
+There would be two ways to support more languages:

+1) Find a math font compatible with `SwiftMath` that contains all the glyphs for that language.
+2) Add support to `SwiftMath` for standard Unicode fonts that contain all langauge glyphs.

+Of these two, the first is much easier.
+However, if you want a challenge, try to tackle the second option.

 ### Example